Understanding Unexplained Infertility

 What You Need to Know About Unexplained Infertility

 Many couples trying to conceive and have difficulty doing so receive an official infertility diagnosis caused by things such as low sperm count, poor sperm motility in men, or things like blocked fallopian tubes or endometriosis in women.

 However, not everyone receives an official diagnosis or reason behind why they are having difficulty conceiving.
 In those who receive a diagnosis of unexplained fertility, many couples will undergo fertility treatment options, and finding the root cause may not be as straight forward.

-At GinSen, almost a quarter of our infertility patients come to us due to unexplained infertility.
+At our clinics – GinSen, almost a quarter of our infertility patients come to us due to unexplained infertility.

 Identifying the Underlying Cause of Unexplained Infertility